vinhkhamhuynh/vinhhuynhkham-Responsive-Portfolio/README.md

 * About me page included

-   * title with navbar toggle when uses a mobile device
+   * Title with navbar toggle when uses a mobile device

-   * main included 2 pictures with introduction paragraph
+   * Main included 2 pictures with introduction paragraph

-   * footer includes 2 links to social media channel
+   * Footer includes 2 links to social media channel

 ### Portfolio Page

-* using the same design as homepage for navbar and footer
+* Using the same design as homepage for navbar and footer

-* main added row and column layout from bootstrap and using placeholder for the meantime as no project has been submitted
+* Main added row and column layout from bootstrap and using placeholder for the meantime as no project has been submitted

 ### Contact Page

 * Same design as Homepage and Portfolio for navbar and footer for consistency throughout all 3 pages

-* form is used in Main to capture information to use later one.
+* Form is used in Main to capture information to use later one.

 * Will try to integrate info capture with google sheet later on.